-NYCEDC will make 112 acres of industrial sites available for clean energy infrastructure to advance NYC's goal of 100 percent clean electricity by 2040 and New York State's Climate Leadership and Community Protection Act (CLCPA).
-This includes NYCEDC investments to develop the South Brooklyn Marine Terminal (SBMT), in partnership with Equinor, into a state-of-the-art offshore wind facility.
+16. Position industrial sites for clean energy infrastructure investments to develop the South Brooklyn Marine Terminal (SBMT), in partnership with Equinor, into a state-of-the-art offshore wind facility.
 NYCEDC's investment leverages Equinor's multibillion-dollar balance sheet and up to \$126 million in NYS funding for SBMT.
 NYCEDC is also exploring clean energy uses at three additional industrial sites, including offshore transmission, utility-scale battery storage, scaling of solar technologies, and co-located energy innovation.
 As described in PowerUp and PlaNYC, the City will continue to support development and interconnection of large-scale renewable energy projects.